ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 0.14.3 (2020-05-27)
+* Added a button to generate a new network key
+* Added a tooltip to explain the network key format
+* It is now possible to copy-and-paste a network key (e.g. from the original adapter).
+The pasted key is automatically cleaned from unnecessary characters.
+* Fixed a crash that happened when removing nodes with associations to a node that only supports `Multi Channel Association CC` V1
+* When a node is removed, its interview process is now canceled
+* When a node is manually woken up, the interview is now immediately continued if the adapter was waiting for a response from the node
+* All non-critical errors are now correctly logged instead of `undefined`

+### 0.14.2 (2020-05-27)
+Various fixes related to `Security CC` when the network key is not configured.
+This means that the adapter will not crash, but in many cases no meaningful communication with secure nodes will happen and interviews will not be completed.

+### 0.14.1 (2020-05-25)
+* Fixed various crashes:
+  * Security CC can only be used when...
+  * issuedCommands.has is not a function
+* _known issue:_ Retransmitting secure messages may cause a crash

 ### 0.14.0 (2020-05-24)
 * Added support for secure communication (`S0`) and choosing between secure and non-secure inclusion of nodes
 * Fix: It is now possible to stop inclusion and exclusion processes again